echabert/ESIPAPCpp/sessions/psychrometric_calculator.md

 **Specifications:**
   - You must add to the class some mutators in order to change the values of the data members:
     - *SetTemperatureAbsoluteHumidityPressure* for setting together all the data members.
-The units of the inputs are Celsius degree for temperature, kg water / kg dry air for absolute humidity and bar for pressure.
+The units of the inputs are K for temperature, kg water / kg dry air for absolute humidity and bar for pressure.

   - You must add to the class some accessors in order to access the valuers of the data members: